elysium-suite/aeacus/README.md

 ## Features

-- In-depth and simple vulnerability scorer
+- Robust yet simple vulnerability scorer
 - Image deployment (cleanup, README, etc)
-- Remote score reporting through a REST-like API
+- Remote score reporting

 > Note: `aeacus` ships with very weak crypto on purpose.
 You need to implement your own crypto functions.
 See the [Adding Crypto](/docs/crypto.md) for more information.

+## Checks

+All checks (with examples and notes) [are documented here](docs/checks.md).

 ## Configuration